ferdingler/sagemaker-endpoint-with-schedule/README.md

 ├── package.sh                  <-- Run to package the Lambda functions
 ├── deploy.sh                   <-- Run to deploy the Lambda functions
-├── lambda                      <-- Source code for a lambda function │   ├── recognize.js            <-- Lambda to invoke SageMaker
+├── lambda                      <-- Source code for a lambda function │   ├── recognize.js            <-- Receives requests from API GW and invokes SageMaker │   ├── cron.js                 <-- Functions to stop and start SageMaker endpoint
-│   ├── cron.js                 <-- Lambdas to stop and start SageMaker endpoint
+│   ├── customResource.js       <-- Function to create a SageMakerEndpointConfiguration that supports ElasticInference
 │   ├── package.json            <-- NodeJS dependencies
 └── template.yaml               <-- SAM template
 ```